theoboury/FuzzTreeFirstCode/README.md

 ### Files and repositories
 The project is entirely available on the current archive.

 For Target RNA graphs, the used graphs were downloaded at https://uqam-my.sharepoint.com/:u:/g/personal/reinharz_vladimir_uqam_ca/Eb9rc26hI-FPgBuRH8EHR3gByiQmcgCgMu6hAdlK0-EVyA?e=R9FocY.
-(1.5 GB) Your recommandation is to extract them directly into the folder bigRNAstorage
+(1.5 GB) for Our recommandation is to extract them directly into the folder bigRNAstorage

 The different files are:
 * FuzzTree.py: launches the tool to search for Fuzzy Subgraph Isomorphism